Genesee College: Genesee Wesleyan Seminary

 After a year of dispute between the Methodist ministers, Lima and contending cities across the state, it was resolved to remove the college to Syracuse, New York.
 In 1869, Genesee College obtained New York State approval to move to Syracuse, but Lima got a court injunction to block the move, and Genesee stayed in Lima until it was dissolved in 1875.
 At its founding on March 24, 1870, the state of New York granted the university its charter independent of Genesee College.
 The university opened in September 1871.
 The college, its libraries, the students and faculty, and the college's two secret societies all relocated to Syracuse.
-Two seminary / college buildings were listed on the National Register of Historic Places in 1976.
+Two buildings of the seminary and college were listed on the National Register of Historic Places in 1976.